ibisba/knowledgebook/pages/standardisation/data_templates.md

 contributors: ["Peter Blomberg"]
 ---

-Information about data templates and formats used
+Information about data formats used and produced by IBISBA facilities

 | Data typology           | Format                     | Compatibility |
 |-------------------------|----------------------------|---------------|